AtiLion/BotNeck-Bot/README.md

  - Text to regional text
  - Easy module/command reloader
  - Roll a dice
+ - Backup/Save the chat
+ - Create custom embeds(does not support fields)

 It also has features good for developers such as: